-This blog is the sixth extract from our upcoming eBook, “A Short History of Bitcoin Myths”.
-Register your interest, and we'll send you an invitation to download your complimentary copy as soon as it becomes available.
-You can also read other extracts over here:
+This blog is the sixth extract from our eBook, “A Short History of Bitcoin Myths”.
+You can download your copy here or read other extracts over here:

 Part 1: A Short History of Bitcoin Myths